 Keep reading this page for more specialized self-help resources for crime victims in Nevada.

-How do I get immediate financial assistance if I am a victim of a violent crime in Las Vegas, Nevada?
+How do I get immediate financial assistance if I am a victim of a violent crime?

 Victims of violent crimes may be eligible for financial assistance through the Nevada Victim of Crimes Program (VOCP).
 If the victim has died, his/her family may also be eligible.
 The victim must have sustained physical injuries (or threats of physical injuries) from a violent offense such as: